 From the basement level you can ascend to the ground floor by a spiral staircase.

 According to the plan, the new wing was supposed to be inaugurated in 2012, but the design plans encountered quite a few objections, causing the architects to adjust their plans.
 In addition, those years suffered from an economic crisis, which did not help promote the project, only delaying it.

-The wing is built by concrete from the factory, but was assembled here, at the construction site.
-The architect, Jill Gilbert Scott, planned the taut front on the concrete.
+The wing was built by concrete from the factory, but was assembled here, at the construction site.
+The architect, Giles Gilbert Scott, planned the taut front on the concrete.
 The idea was to create a kind of detachment between the entrance and the concrete structure itself - and therefore the architects omitted the bricks from the front, so that light and refreshing air would enter the building.
 The missing bricks create the illusion of lace and add value to the wide surfaces within the structure.
 The architects say they wanted to provide a different perspective on the art within the museum.
-This was also the reason they chose traditional construction material, yet looked for a different way to use it.
+This was also the reason they chose traditional construction materials, yet looked for a different way to use them.

 On the tour of the Tate Modern Gallery, one can notice that the simplicity of the building and the spaces allows these works of art to receive the respect they deserve.
 The cause for his is the architecture in the entrance which draws attention, while the interior is relatively clean and does not attract much attention.

 Have you seen the movie “Rear Window”?
 The museum's roof will provide you with a particularly intriguing experience.
 Pay attention to the new Bankside luxury tower, designed by Richard Rogers and located next to the museum.
 The proximity to the residential tower and the great visibility on the exposed side of the tower provide a direct glimpse into the apartments of the tenants, some of which are so expensive that they cost 20 million euros.